Healthy Homes Assessment Ngaio

 building insulation inspection

-A cozy dry home is an ideal house
+A warm dry home is a healthy house

 Insulation Ngaio

-Insulation needs to meet the R-values for your area
+Insulation needs to meet the R-values required for your area

-• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Learn more about the Healthy Homes insulation standard.

 Ngaio Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection